-Acute lymphocytic leukemia is a type of cancer.
+Acute lymphoblastic leukemia (also known as acute lymphocytic leukemia or ALL) is a type of cancer.
 Cancer is not one disease, but a collection of disorders that develop whenever something goes wrong inside a normal cell somewhere in the body that causes that abnormal cell to grow out of control.
 Unlike normal cells, cancer cells do not die but continue to reproduce.

 ALL is a cancer of the blood and bone marrow.
 The bone marrow is the soft spongy middle of our bones that produces white blood cells (lymphocytes), red blood cells and platelets.
 The lymphocytes play a role in our immune system and protect us from infection.

 Occasionally these cells undergo changes that make them grow out of control; they take over bone marrow and prevent it from producing normal blood cells.
 That's what leukemia is: cancer that begins in the immature white blood cells in the bone marrow.

 There are four main types of leukemia, grouped for how fast they develop and the type of cell affected.
-Leukemia can be either acute or chronic.
+Leukemia can be either acute (fast growing) or chronic (slow growing).
 With acute leukemia cases, the cancerous blood cells are still in their immature stage and cannot function normally in the blood.
 They multiply rapidly, making the disease get worse quickly.
 In chronic leukemia, the cancerous cells are more mature and they multiply less rapidly, making the disease progress more gradually.